cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

       idValue: "3"
     ```

-    No changes there because game `2` was _in the middle_, so it did not affect the head or the tail.
+    There is no change because game `2` was _in the middle_, so it did not affect the head or the tail.

+    Run the following two queries:

     ```sh
     $ checkersd query checkers show-stored-game 0
     ```

-    Which prints:
+    This prints:

     ```
     StoredGame: